AntiMatter568/DeepMASC/README.md

 ### Arguments

 Required Arguments:
 * `-f, --files`: List of input mrc files.
 Accepts multiple files separated by spaces.
 These are the MRC files that will be processed and selected.
+(If used from a different directory other than DeepMASC repo, the paths must be absolute)

 * `-o, --output`: Output folder name.
 Directory where all output files will be stored.
+(If used from a different directory other than DeepMASC repo, the paths must be absolute)

 * `-g, --gpus`: GPU ID to use for CryoREAD prediction.
 Specifies which GPU device should be used for processing.
 Multiple GPU IDs can be provided using a comma-separated list.

 Optional Arguments:
-* `--temp`: Temporary directory path for intermediate files (default: "/tmp")
+* `--temp`: Temporary directory path for intermediate files (default: "/tmp").
+(If used from a different directory other than DeepMASC repo, the paths must be absolute)

 * `--debug`: Enable debug mode to generate full output (default: False).
 When enabled, copy the full cryoREAD output to the output directory for debugging.